hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 Again, it is outside the scope of this library to distribute or collect other participants' signatures.

-Multiple `TssShareSignature` can be aggregated to create an aggregate `EcSignature`.
+Multiple `TssShareSignature` can be aggregated to create an aggregate `PairingSignature`.
 An aggregate `PairingSignature` can be validated against the LedgerId (public key)  if `t` (t=threshold) valid signatures are aggregated.
 If the threshold is met and the signature is valid, the library will respond with true; if not, it will respond with false.

 ```java
 static {